GongT/baobao/@build-script/typescript-transformer-dual-package/README.md

     ```jsonc
     {
     	"compilerOptions": {
-    		"module": "esnext", // this is required
+    		"module": "esnext", // this is required (maybe lower version, but commonjs/system etc is not valid)
     		// ... other options
     		"plugins": [
     			{
     				"transform": " @build-script/typescript-transformer-dual-package",
     				"compilerOptions": {
+    					// [optional]
-    					// [optional] normally you do not need to set this.
+    					// normally you do not need to set this.
     					//... override parent compilerOptions when compile commonjs
     					// some options can not override
     				},